This school has great leadership and most teachers are wonderful. There needs more parent involvement

 Lee High School is a public high school in Huntsville.
-The principal of Lee High School is Mr Paul Parvin, whose e-mail is email@example.com.
-806 children attend Lee High School and identify as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
-64% of the 806 students here are paying reduced lunch prices.
-The ratio of students to teachers at Lee High School is 13:1.
-Pinnacle Alternative Day School is one of the nearest high schools.
+The principal of Lee High School is Mr Paul Parvin, who can be contacted at email@example.com.
+809 students attend Lee High School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Asian.
+68% of the 809 students here are paying reduced lunch prices.
+The student to teacher ratio at Lee High School is 13:1.
+The Pinnacle School is one of the nearest high schools.

 - Ceramics sculpture